 Quite often, falls occur because an individual failed to exercise reasonable caution, such as by texting while walking.
 However, in some cases a fall may be the result of negligent behavior on behalf of the property owner or manager.
 This is known as a slip and fall case.
 Under personal injury law, a victim may be eligible to seek compensation for damages related to the incident.
 If you or a loved one has suffered injuries in an accident, you can contact a slip and fall lawyer near Riverside, CA to discuss your case.
 Your personal injury lawyer can answer any questions you may have.

-Who Might be Held Liable?
+Who Might be Held Liable in a Slip and Fall Claim?

 The defendant in a slip and fall lawsuit will depend on the circumstances of the incident.
 Your personal injury lawyer may name the owner, supervisor, or manager of an apartment building, restaurant, or other type of property in which the accident occurred.
 If you slipped and fell on rental property, your injury lawyer will review the lease agreement to determine if the tenant or the landlord was responsible for the existence of the hazardous condition.